ericfreese/photo_mosaic/README.md

 # Photo Mosaic

 Make a photo mosaic.
-It takes a good, long while, and it only handles JPGs.
+It only handles JPGs.

+It also uses way too much memory, and it'll probably crash on you.
+Sorry.

 https://photomosaic.herokuapp.com/